 The M.A.T. in German is considered to be a terminal degree, in that it does not automatically lead to a consideration for the Ph.D.
 Any student who wishes to seek admission to the Ph.D. program in culture after having completed the M.A.T., or one who wishes to switch programs before completing the M.A.T., must apply to the appropriate program through the normal application process.

 The needs and background of the student will frame the individualized plan of study for the M.A.T.
 A candidate is expected to complete a total of thirty credits - twenty-seven credits of regular course work and the three remaining credits dedicated to the development of an individual teaching portfolio based upon course work.
 No written comprehension examination will be required.
 Instead, the teaching portfolio will be used to assess the student's comprehensive grasp of the program's goals.
 With the approval of the Graduate Program Director, students may opt to complete an additional 3-credit graduate course in lieu of the teaching portfolio.
-The Graduate School's writing requirement will be met by means of at least one substantial term paper, a copy of which must be provided to, and approved by, the Graduate Director.
+The School of Graduate Studies' writing requirement will be met by means of at least one substantial term paper, a copy of which must be provided to, and approved by, the Graduate Director.
 At the department's discretion, students may be required to take extra language courses in order to attain the necessary level of fluency.

 Each student will prepare and present a teaching portfolio, a three-credit individual project, in the academic year following the completion of the twenty-seven credits of course work.
 This teaching portfolio, which will reflect the student's course work, will be a compendium of documents, lesson plans, and teaching materials pertinent to the work situation (teaching level, class focus, particular school system, etc.) of each candidate.

 The Graduate Director, in consultation with the student, will form an advisory committee to mentor the student and foster the completion of the teaching portfolio.
-Each committee will consist of at least three members or associate members of the department's graduate faculty, or of at least two from within the department and one non-program member, according to the standards of the Graduate School.
+Each committee will consist of at least three members or associate members of the department's graduate faculty, or of at least two from within the department and one non-program member, according to the standards of the School of Graduate Studies.
 The student will make a formal presentation of the work submitted for this degree requirement only after the advisory committee has approved the teaching portfolio.

 Course Distribution (Total of 30 credits)